-Copac supports researchers and information professionals by enabling them to search the catalogues of over 70 libraries at once, including the UK national libraries, University libraries, and specialist libraries.
+Copac supports researchers and information professionals by enabling them to search the catalogues of c.90 libraries at once, including the UK national libraries, University libraries, and specialist libraries.
 A well regarded and trusted resource, Copac saves researchers time and avoids duplication of effort.
 Researchers and librarians use Copac as a resource discovery tool to help them find rare and unique research material and to verify bibliographic information.
 Copac only contains information from the library catalogues of our contributing institutions – we don’t hold any books or materials ourselves, or have access to more information about books, authors or publishers.

 Copac is a resource discovery tool which you can use to search over 70 library catalogues at once.
 We don’t hold any materials ourselves.
 To get hold of a copy of something you wish to borrow, you can organise an inter-library loan through your local library.
 There may be a charge for this service but library staff should be able to advise you of these.
 You might also be able to arrange to visit the library to access the material, especially if it is old, rare, or fragile.
 Contact the holding library to enquire about access.